vadimi/grpc-client-cli/readme.md

 # Description
 `grpc-client-cli` is a generic `gRPC` command line client.
 You can call any `gRPC` service that exposes reflection endpoint.

-At this point only `json` formatted requests are supported.
+At this time only `json` formatted requests are supported.

 ![](images/demo.gif)